The Leftover Woman by Jean Kwok (HarperCollins)

 When Keru first meets Nate’s parents, it’s at a Yale gathering where almost all of the mothers are garbed in floral print dresses and wearing floppy sun hats.
 “How do you tell any of them apart?”
 Keru asks Nate as they approach her future mother-in-law.
 She’s amazed at “how innocuous the conversation can get” and wonders if all white families chirp at each other “like a set of affable birds.”

-As their parents age, Nate and Keru no longer have them as part of their vacation.
+When their parents age, Nate and Keru no longer have them as part of their vacation.
 Instead they meet a couple at an Adirondacks retreat who have come to New York from Romania.
 An affluent expat, the husband immediately offers up his Brooklyn zip code as a status marker and nods approvingly when Nate provides the one in which he and Keru live.
 Swiftly the Romanian couple establish their point of view--napping schedules are scrupulously adhered to when the wife is ovulating—and they identify Nate and Keru as DINKs, Double Income No Kids.
 The epithet becomes an attack on Nate and Keru’s enviable life as the Romanian husband advises them to become expats themselves.
 “Even a few months will give you a better perspective.”

 Bullet Train by Kotaro Isaka, translated by Sam Melissa (Vintage)

-Bullet Train is the third book in Kotaro Isaka’s Hitman series which includes Three Assassins, Mantis (Asia by the Book, Sept.2, 2024), and Hotel Lucky Seven.
+Bullet Train is the third book in Kotaro Isaka’s Hitman series which includes Three Assassins, Mantis (Asia by the Book, September 2024), and Hotel Lucky Seven.
 It was originally published as マリアビートル (Maria Beetle) in 2010 by Kadokawa Shoten.
 It was adapted into a stage play in Japan in 2018 and also adapted into a major motion picture starring Brad Pitt.

 A former hitman boards the Tohoku Shinkansen “Hayate” at Tokyo Station which is bound for Morioko in Iwate Prefecture.
 He is determined to take revenge against a teenager named Satoshi Oji whose nickname is the Prince.
 The Prince had pushed Kimura’s son, Wataru, off the roof of a department just for fun.